Bilevel Data Curation for LLM Fine-tuning: Offline Selection and Online Self-Refining Generation: Experiments

 In this task, we use \textsc{OpenOrca} dataset in the upper-level, which has higher per-sample quality for complex, chain-of-thought style instructions \citep{longpre2023flan,mukherjee2023orca}, and utilize \textsc{Alpaca-cleaned} dataset in the lower-level, which is a small and tidy instruction-following dataset \citep{wang2022self}.

-\textbf{Enhancing lower-level response quality. } We report the evaluation loss of our algorithm with different online sampling ratios $R=\frac{N_M}{N}$ and the number of online samples $G$ on the lower-level \textsc{OpenOrca} dataset in Figure \ref{fig:result_alpaca}.
-We find that adding a moderate fraction of online samples $(5\%, 10\%)$ to the offline dataset boosts lower-level performance, but a larger share $(20\%)$ hurts performance, likely because it adds early training with noisy signals.
-Generating multiple candidates per question improves response quality on the lower-level dataset, but there is no clear improvement beyond $G=5$.
-For most of the hyperparameters, online self-tuning consistently outperforms direct mixing and the offline selection approach, which demonstrates its stability.
+\textbf{Online selection outperforms offline \texttt{BDS}.} Table \ref{tab:pref_tuning} shows that offline \texttt{BDS} consistently outperforms other baselines on both the upper-level \textsc{OpenOrca} and lower-level \textsc{Alpaca-cleaned} evaluations.
+Moreover, the online method improves the performance further, most noticeably on the lower-level evaluation because online selection refines the responses to improve the data quality.
+We find that adding a moderate fraction of online samples $(5\%, 10\%)$ to the offline dataset boosts lower-level performance, but a larger share $(20\%)$ is unstable, likely because it adds too much noisy signals.
+Moreover, generating multiple responses per question improves response quality on the lower-level dataset.
+For most of the hyperparameters, online self-tuning consistently outperforms the baselines.

-\textbf{Guiding generations towards validation data. } The test losses (upper-level) are shown in Table \ref{tab:pref_tuning}, which suggests that the lower-level performance gain of the online self-refining strategy does not come at the expense of the upper-level performance or even slightly improve it as well.
-This may be due to the data weights assigned to generated responses, which encourage the model to produce appropriate outputs aligned with the validation dataset.
-Some example responses for the validation \textsc{OpenOrca} dataset are shown in Table \ref{tab:sft-eval-examples} in Appendix \ref{sec:generated_response}, which suggests the output produced by the online self-refining method has conciser reasoning and more accurate responses.
-The concision comes from the help of a tidier lower-level dataset, which in turn benefits the upper-level dataset training when questions are reweighted appropriately with a validation score.
+\textbf{External evaluation. } In Figure \ref{tab:acc_table}, the online method is the best compared with other baselines.
+Additionally, Figure \ref{fig:winrate} shows that online selection achieves the highest win rate compared with representative baselines, which suggests that it improves response quality.
+Moreover, qualitative examples in Appendix \ref{sec:generated_response} corroborate that online self-refining tends to produce more accurate and concise responses than offline \texttt{BDS}.